Aethelbrad/planes-pygame/README.md

 ![Game Screenshot](screenshot.png)

-A simple, physics-based vertical shoot 'em up built with Pygame-CE and featuring a clean, scalable game architecture.
+A simple space invaders clone built with Pygame-CE and featuring a clean, scalable game architecture.

 ## Features